 Maggie received a Bachelor of Arts in Environmental Studies and a minor in GIS from Salisbury University (SU).
 During her time at SU, she worked with the Ward Museum of Wildfowl Art, Urban Ecosystem Restorations, Baywater Farms, Salisbury Community Gardens, and Real Food Challenge.
 She participated in numerous projects and internships that focused on areas such as MAEOE Green Center certification, water quality, ecosystem restoration, and sustainable agriculture.
 She has a strong desire to make environmental issues and studies relevant to all people in her community, especially the next generation.
 She looks forward to working with the RCC to improve ecological, environmental justice and health outcomes by linking frontline communities on the Eastern Shore with campuses and advocacy spheres.

 Ross Feldner is the owner/art director of New Age Graphics, a full-service graphic design firm in Silver Spring, MD.
-He also serves as a guide at the Patuxent National Wildlife Refuge and editor of the Friends of Patuxent National Wildlife Refuge newsletter.
+He also volunteers as a guide at the Patuxent National Wildlife Refuge and is editor of the Friends of Patuxent National Wildlife Refuge newsletter.
 Ross also serves as Vice President of the Rachel Carson Landmark Alliance which supports Rachel Carson’s historic house in Silver Spring, MD where she wrote Silent Spring.

 Wayne Rouse, Financial Officer.
 Wayne Rouse has been the financial officer of the Rachel Carson Council since 2011.
 Wayne has been the accountant for a number of non-profits and retired from the Potomac Electric Power Company (PEPCO) in Washington where he held positions in engineering, computers and energy management.
 He has also served as President, Treasurer, and Manager of the PEPCO Federal Credit Union.